ygemici/osz/loader/README.md

 BOOTBOOT-PANIC: FS0:\BOOTBOOT\LOADER not found
 ```

-The 2nd stage loader (bootboot.bin) is not on the disk or it's starting LBA address is not recorded
+The loader (bootboot.bin) is not on the disk or it's starting LBA address is not recorded in the boot sector at dword [0x1B0]
-in the boot sector (boot.bin) at dword [0x1B0].
+(see [mkboot.c](https://github.com/bztsrc/osz/blob/master/loader/x86_64-bios/mkboot.c)).
+As the boot sector supports RAID mirror,
+it will try to load the loader from other drives as well.
 This message is generated by 1st stage loader (boot.bin).

 ```
 BOOTBOOT-PANIC: Hardware not supported
 ```

 Really old hardware.
-Your CPU is older than family 6.0 or PAE, MSR, LME features not supported.
+On x86_64, your CPU is older than family 6.0 or PAE, MSR, LME features not supported.

 ```
 BOOTBOOT-PANIC: No boot partition
 ```

 Either the disk does not have a GPT, or there's no EFI System Partition nor any other bootable
 partition on it.
-Or the FAT filesystem is found but inconsistent, or doesn't have a BOOTBOOT directory.
+Or the FAT file system is found but inconsistent, or doesn't have a BOOTBOOT directory.

 ```
 BOOTBOOT-PANIC: FS0:\BOOTBOOT\INITRD not found